Cutting Planarians: Planar Emulators for String Graphs: Introduction

 \section{Introduction}

-Given a set of geometric objects $\cS$, the \EMPH{intersection graph} of $\cS$, denoted \EMPH{$G_{\cS}$}, is a graph with vertex set $\cS$, such that an edge exists between two objects if and only if they intersect.
-The most general form of geometric intersection graph in the plane is the class of \emph{string graphs}, where vertices are arbitrary connected regions.
-(Since any two connected regions intersect if and only if their boundaries do, we can assume without loss generality that the regions \emph{are} the boundary curves, and thus the name ``string'' graphs.)
+Given a set of geometric objects $\cS$, the \EMPH{intersection graph} of $\cS$, denoted \EMPH{$G_{\cS}$}, is a graph with vertex set~$\cS$, such that an edge exists between two objects if and only if they intersect.
+The most general form of geometric intersection graph in the plane is the class of \emph{string graphs}, where vertices are arbitrary path-connected regions.
+One can assume without loss of generality that the regions are connected arcs, thus the name ``string'' graphs.
 One may also study intersection graphs of more restricted class of objects, such as disks, fat objects, or axis-aligned rectangles.

 Our goal is to study \emph{distances} between objects on a geometric intersection graph $G$.
-The \EMPH{distance} between two vertices $u$ and $v$ in $G$, denoted $\dist_{G}(u,v)$, is the number of edges in the shortest path between $u$ and $v$.
+The \EMPH{distance} between two vertices $u$ and $v$ in $G$, denoted \EMPH{$\dist_{G}(u,v)$}, is the number of edges in the shortest path between $u$ and $v$.
 (Note that we assume edges are unweighted; if we allowed arbitrary edge weights then all metrics are realizable as string graph metrics, as the complete graph is a string graph.\footnote{For some classes of geometric intersection graphs, one can instead impose a natural weight on the edges---for example, a unit-disk graph may have edge weights set to be the Euclidean distance between the disk centers.
 We are primarily concerned with unweighted string graphs.}) Distance problems on geometric intersection graphs have attracted a great deal of attention, including diameter computation \cite{CS19,CS19_apsp,BKKNP22,CGL24,CCGKLZ25}, clustering \cite{BFI23,friggstad2025qptas}, spanners \cite{YXD12, catusse2010planar, biniaz2020plane, CT23,CH23}, low-diameter decomposition and its applications to LP rounding \cite{lee2017separators, kumar2021constant, kumar2022point, lokshtanov20241}, and much more.
-Many results have been obtained for restricted classes of intersection graphs rather than the most general string graphs.
+However, few results have been obtained for the most general string graphs beyond restricted classes of shapes, such as unit-disk graphs (UDGs) and axis-parallel unit-square graphs.